 Types of Ehlers-Danlos syndrome

 There are many types of EDS based on different gene mutations affecting the structure or assembly of different collagens.
 Many syndromes overlap and it may be difficult to differentiate one from the other.
 All share common features of fragile skin and laxity of joints and ligaments, to a greater or lesser degree.
+Classification may be subject to changes over time.

-Hypermobile EDS (formerly known as type III)
+EDS-HT (formerly known as type III)

 - Is the most common type but often not diagnosed.